Yoanndp/generate_sql_queries/README.md

 Where <input data> is the data you wish to convert into a SQL query. and <output data> is the file that will contains SQL Queries

+# Input format
+The input format should be :
+Flag.name | Flag.boolVal

+I uploaded an example of valid file (flags.txt)

 Please feel free to submit issues or pull requests if you have any suggestions or find any bugs.